About the Artist

 Lisa’s work has been in national and international shows and received multiple awards.
 She teaches private lessons and leads a day-long workshop called Courage, Creation and Connection that incorporates intuitive painting, yoga, meditation, massage and intuitive guidance and life coaching.
-She is also finishing the process of designing a body of watercolor work that depicts life in the 1000 Islands is displayed at Bella’s Café in Clayton, NY for their 2019 season and will again be there for the upcoming 2020 season.
+She designed a body of watercolor work that depicts life in the 1000 Islands.
+It is displayed at Bella’s Café in Clayton, NY for their 2019 & 2020 seasons.

 Lisa was also recently accepted into the Rochester Memorial Art Gallery’s 2019 Finger Lakes Exhibition.
 The show opening was Friday, June 15th and ran through September 15th.
 It’s was wonderful show that she was so thrilled to be a part of.

-The current show she was been accepted into for her painting, The Guzzle, is the Niagara Frontier Watercolor Society’s Fall 2019 14th International Exhibition of Transparent Watercolor.
-The show runs from October 20th through November 17th at Kenan Center Gallery in Lockport, NY.
+Lisa’s painting, The Guzzle, was in the Niagara Frontier Watercolor Society’s Fall 2019 14th International Exhibition of Transparent Watercolor.
+The show ran at Kenan Center Gallery in Lockport, NY.

-Lisa’s work can also be seen at River Muse Gallery in Clayton, NY through April of 2020.
+Lisa’s work can also be seen at River Muse Gallery in Clayton, NY.
 It’s a wonderful gallery that features artists that work and live in that area.
 Much of the work depicts the 1000 Island region and all its splendor.

-Lisa is the mother of two amazing adult children, Jackie and Adam and has been married to her supportive and loving husband, Paul for 31 years.
+Lisa is the mother of two amazing adult children, Jackie and Adam (who recently married Ashley!), and has been married to her supportive and loving husband, Paul for 32 years.

-Lisa also teaches Intuitive Painting; De-Stress Your Mind workshops through the Rochester Brainery several times a year.
-It’s something that brings such positive light and joy to her space and life!
+Lisa also teaches Intuitive Painting; De-Stress Your Mind and collage workshops through the Rochester Brainery several times a year.
+It’s something that brings such positive light and joy to all those who attend!

-Please check out my latest monthly article recently published in Rochester Women Online Magazine!
-Adding More Color To Your Life; How Creativity and Color Can Change Your Vibration, by Lisa A. Wagner.
+Please check out my latest monthly article recently published in Rochester Women Online Magazine, “A Willingness to Be Vulnerable; How Being Creative Can Make You Braver,” by Lisa A. Wagner.